alschechter/NeurIPSCosmicNoonMergerID/README.md

 ## Overview
-This work uses TNG50, HST CANDELS imaging, and Zoobot to create a CNN to identify galaxy mergers near cosmic noon
+This work uses TNG50, HST CANDELS imaging, and Zoobot to create a CNN to identify galaxy mergers near cosmic noon.
+This was accepted to NeurIPS ML4PS 2025.

 ### Data Availability
 All datasets used in this project are available on our [Zenodo Page](https://zenodo.org/records/17612012).